HumanSignal/label-studio/docs/source/tutorials/object-detector.md

 3. Download the `config_file` and `checkpoint_file` from MMDetection model zoo (use the [recommended Faster RCNN for a quickstart](https://mmdetection.readthedocs.io/en/latest/1_exist_data_model.html#inference-with-existing-models)).
 Place the `config_file` within the cloned [mmdetection repo](https://github.com/open-mmlab/mmdetection).

-Depending on your specific use case, there are different settings for how to run this ML backend:
+The following sections present the different settings for how to run this ML backend based on a specific use case.

 ## Run ML backend on the same machine as Label Studio